sdsu-comp526/fall24/_sources/syllabus.md

 :::{tip}
 If you don't have a GitHub account, follow these [instructions](https://sdsu-research-ci.github.io/github/students/creating-account) from the SDSU Research & Cyberinfrastructure [website](https://sdsu-research-ci.github.io/github) and [link it to your SDSUid](https://sdsu-research-ci.github.io/github/students/creating-account#linking-your-sdsuid).
-- Use a personal email account rather than the SDSU one, so that you won't have accessing your GitHub account in the future.
+- Use a personal email account rather than the SDSU one, so that you won't have problems accessing your GitHub account in the future.
 - Choose your username wisely!
 Most likely you will use this again in professional settings in your career.
 :::

-## Programming languages and environment
+## Course materials, programming languages and environment

+I will provide all free course materials and suggested readings on the [class website](https://sdsu-comp526.github.io/fall24/).
+If you prefer to read a print-out version, please talk to me.
 I will primarily use Julia and [Jupyter notebooks](https://jupyter.org/) for slides and activities in class.
 This environment is convenient to work with, general purpose, and has extensive library support.
 It is possible to write fast code in Julia, though performance implications can be mysterious.
 C, C++, and Fortran are popular languages for writing production numerical software, sometimes called from a higher level programming language like Python.
 MATLAB is also popular for numerical computing, though it is a proprietary environment and lacks general-purpose libraries.

 Most HPC facilities use a Linux operating system and many open source software packages and libraries will have the best documentation and testing on Linux systems.
 You can use any environment for your local development environment, or use the SDSU's [JupyterHub](https://jupyterhub.sdsu.edu/) to experiment and develop without a local install.
 If you have never logged-in before, check SDSU's Research & Cyberinfrastructure [resources for students](https://sdsu-research-ci.github.io/instructionalcluster/students).